farshidtz/linuxptp-snap/README.md

 ```

 where:
+- `-u` specifies the usage of Unix Domain Sockets for inter process communication
-- `-i` is set to change the default interface to use for UDS.
+- `-i` is set to change the default Unix Domain Socket for PTP Management Client
+- `-s` is set to change the default PTP Server Unix Domain Socket

 ### phc2sys